manticoresoftware/manticoresearch/manual/english/Searching/KNN.md

   - `L2` - Squared L2
   - `IP` - Inner product
   - `COSINE` - Cosine similarity

+  **Note:** When using `COSINE` similarity, vectors are automatically normalized upon insertion.
+This means the stored vector values may differ from the original input values, as they will be converted to unit vectors (vectors with a mathematical length/magnitude of 1.0) to enable efficient cosine similarity calculations.
+This normalization preserves the direction of the vector while standardizing its length.
 * `hnsw_m`: An optional setting that defines the maximum number of outgoing connections in the graph.
 The default is 16.
 * `hnsw_ef_construction`: An optional setting that defines a construction time/accuracy trade-off.